Skip to main content

 Documentary is being reshaped by digital platforms, shifting audience habits and new funding models.
 This session explores how producers are adapting to the changing marketplace, from social-first storytelling and global distribution to innovative partnerships that are redefining what documentary can be and how it's funded.

-Speakers: Gerrit Kemming, Quintus Studios (Germany); Ben Zand, Zandland (UK); Janine Thomas, Channel 4 (UK)
+Speakers: Gerrit Kemming, Quintus Studios (Germany); Josh Reynolds, Zandland Films (UK); Janine Thomas, Channel 4 (UK)

 Moderator: Adam Gee, Head of DC Masterschool